9 Types of Owls in Massachusetts

 Short-Eared Owl is next on our list of types of owls in Massachusetts.
 You were correct to assume that these owls have little ear tufts.

-Owls have ear tufts that help guide sound to their ears so they can hear prospective predators and engage in hunting.
+Owls have ear tufts that help guide sound to their ears, allowing them to hear prospective predators and engage in hunting.

 The ear tufts of short-eared owls are tiny and resemble small horns.